 PhD Student or Postdoc Position (m/f/div)

-in heterogeneous catalysis and X-ray spectroscopy
+in biochemistry and inorganic spectroscopy

 We offer an international, dynamic working environment in a renowned research institute, family-friendly jobs, and flexible working hours.
 The PhD will be remunerated according to the Max Planck Society's funding guidelines for junior scientists and the postdoctoral position according to TVöD (Bund) in line with your qualifications and professional experience.

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 The Max Planck Society endeavours to achieve gender equality and diversity.
 Furthermore, the Max Planck Society seeks to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.